-In this article, we’ll explore how you can plan a respectful and memorable farewell without overspending, proving that affordable doesn’t have to mean impersonal.
+In this article, we’ll explore how you can plan a thoughtful farewell that feels just right for you and your budget, proving that affordable never has to mean impersonal.

-The most recent cost of dying report tells us the average cost is around £4,285.
+The most recent cost of dying report tells us the average cost of a simple funeral is around £4,285.
 This is a 3.5% increase compared to the previous year.
-As not everyone puts aside sufficient funds to cover their funeral, those left behind face anxiety, stress and debt when faced with the prospect of paying for the send-off.
-For many families, such a financial responsibility can be very challenging.
+As not everyone puts aside enough funds to cover their funeral, those left behind face anxiety, stress and debt when faced with the prospect of paying for the send-off.
+For many families, this financial responsibility can be challenging.
 They may be forced to borrow money from friends and family, take out a loan, pay for it using a credit card, or sell possessions to cover the cost.

 Understanding funeral costs

 Funeral costs can vary considerably, depending on the type of service you choose and whether there are any extras.
 Funeral costs can be broken down into basic and additional funeral costs.
-Basic funeral costs include:- Funeral director’s fees
+Basic funeral costs include:

 - Doctor’s fees